-There are various types of Genetic Diagnosis available including Preimplantation Genetic Screening (PGS) for aneuploidy.
+There are various types of Genetic Diagnosis available including Preimplantation Genetic Testing for Aneuploidy (PGT-A).
 Most individuals have 46 chromosomes.
-Misdivision of egg or sperm cells can result in an embryo with too many or too few chromosomes.
+Misdivision following fertilization, or a genetically abnormal egg or sperm, can result in an embryo with too many or too few chromosomes.
 This incorrect number of chromosomes is called “aneuploidy.”
 The risk of aneuploidy increases with age and includes chromosomal conditions such as Down and Turner Syndrome as well as trisomy 18 and 13, all of which can lead to miscarriage.

 RMI offers testing for common chromosome abnormalities, as well as 24-chromosome microarray, the newest technology with the capability to test the entire chromosome complement of a cell.
-The purpose of PGS for aneuploidy is to increase a couple’s chance for pregnancy, reduce the risk for miscarriage, and improve the overall chance of bringing home a healthy baby after in vitro fertilization.
+The purpose of PGT-A for aneuploidy is to increase a couple’s chance for pregnancy, to reduce the risk for miscarriage, and to improve the overall chance of bringing home a healthy baby after in vitro fertilization.